 - The configuration described in this article is different from the HTTP Origin mode configuration described in Configure Wowza Streaming Engine as an HTTP caching origin and does not use the Live HTTP Origin or VOD HTTP Origin application types.
 With Live HTTP Origin or VOD HTTP Origin applications, Wowza Streaming Engine serves as an origin to an HTTP caching infrastructure for delivery to players with all HTTP protocols, but you can't track client sessions.
 If your workflow requires tracking client sessions or only needs to use an HTTP caching infrastructure for delivery to players with HLS—and not other HTTP protocols—you can use the configuration described in this article.

 - A license with support for HTTP Origin mode is required.
-This functionality is not available in Trial and Developer editions of Wowza Streaming Engine.
+This functionality is not available in Trial editions of Wowza Streaming Engine.

 About session-based HTTP caching and tracking client sessions

 In contrast to sessionless Live HTTP Origin or VOD HTTP Origin applications, when using other application types (Live, VOD, Live Edge, or VOD Edge) as an origin to an HTTP caching infrastructure for HLS delivery, communication with the Wowza Streaming Engine origin is session based.
 Every media playlist request creates a session.
 With session-based communication, using URL query parameters in player requests is supported, and session-specific information, such as connection counts, can be retrieved from Wowza Streaming Engine to track client sessions.